10 reasons NOT to have a wedding videographer

 TIP: Ask if your videographer offers a payment plan to allow you to pay over time.
 I even offer my clients the chance to pay 50 per cent before the wedding day and 50 per cent afterwards, to allow those who are having money as a wedding gift, to get their funds together.

-2) Videographers get in the way and aren’t discreet like photographers
+3) Videographers get in the way and aren’t Discreet like photographers

-This USED to be the case when videographers filmed on large video cameras with huge tripods and sliders.
+It also used to be the case when videographers filmed on large video cameras with huge tripods and sliders.
 But this idea is a common misconception these days.
-Of course there are videographers who still use the older style camera equipment but it’s rare or it’s for large scale weddings that are more like productions rather than an actual wedding.
+Of course, there are videographers who still use the older style camera equipment, but it’s rare or it’s for large-scale weddings that are more like productions rather than actual weddings.

-As for being discreet.
-That’s all in the filming style of your videographer but very much achievable.
-I’ve been at many weddings where the celebrant or priest is more distracted and sometimes annoyed by the photographer moving around all the time with a loud distracting shutter (clicking) noise going off all the time.
+As for being discreet—that’s all in the filming style of your videographer but very much achievable.
+I’ve been at many weddings where the celebrant or priest is more distracted and sometimes annoyed by the photographer moving around all the time with a loud, distracting shutter (clicking) noise going off constantly

 I’ve been filming weddings since 2013 and only once have I had an issue with a priest refusing me to film at the front of the church.
 I have however, on several occasions, been in church where a photographer has been told to stand at the back to avoid being a distraction.
 So it’s just not the norm for whoever is holding your ceremony to refuse it to be filmed.